indigotree/www-bagnallcentre-com/content/whatson/the-immune-system-how-can-we-strengthen-it.md

 ---
-title: "How can we strengthen the Immune System"
+title: "The Immune System - how can we strengthen it"
 starts_at: 2018-02-19T10:00:00Z
 draft: false
-description: "Come to our Bagnall Centre Family Health and Wellbeing talk at 10am-12pm on Monday 19th February"
+description: "Come to our Bagnall Centre Family Health & Wellbeing Talk at 10am-12pm on Monday 19th February"
 ---

 <span style="color: red; font-weight: bold">ADD IMAGE HERE</span>